 The Father Elects

 The work of salvation begins not in time but in eternity.
-The Father, in sovereign freedom, chose a people for Himself before the foundation of the world.
+The Father, in sovereign freedom, chose a people for Himself before the creation of the world.
 This election is not a response to foreseen faith or works.
 It flows from the Father's free, unconditional, and immutable choice.
 The Father is the architect of salvation.

 This passage, written in the opening of Paul's letter to the Ephesians, lays out the entire architecture of grace.
-The Father chose before the foundation of the world.
+The Father chose before the creation of the world.
 The basis: that we should be holy.
 The means: adoption through Jesus Christ.
 The motivation: the praise of His glorious grace.
 Not our glory.
 Not our achievement.
 His grace.

 Election in the Father's Hands

 Scripture is clear: election belongs to the Father.
-"For many are called, but few are chosen," Jesus says (Matthew 22:14).
+"For many are invited, but few are chosen," Jesus says (Matthew 22:14).
 Jesus Himself is the Chosen One (Isaiah 42:1).
-Those who believe are "chosen before the foundation of the world" (Ephesians 1:4).
+Those who believe are "chosen before the creation of the world" (Ephesians 1:4).
 The Father has "chosen you from the world" (John 15:19).
 This is not a secondary truth or a harsh dogma to be softened.
 It is the foundation on which everything else rests.
 If the Father has not chosen us, then we cannot come.
 If He has chosen us, then nothing can prevent us from coming to faith.

 The Father's election is also described as predestination.
 Not in the sense of a coercive force that removes human agency, but in the sense of a predetermined outcome.
 Just as an architect predestines what a building will be before the first brick is laid, the Father predestines the end from the beginning.
 The elect will be conformed to the image of Christ.
 Not might be.
 Will be.
 The outcome is certain.